ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

 ---
 layout: post
-title: Finding the Core of an expression using Template Haskell
+title: Finding the Core of an expression using Template Haskell and a custom GHC Core plugin
 date: 2021-06-22
 categories: Haskell GHC metaprogramming
 ---